Gemma 4 just dropped on Modular, Day Zero! Read More →

 my_elements[i, j] = accumulator[i * stride + j]

-Putting It Together: A Complete Pipeline
+Putting Everything Together: A Complete Pipeline

 Setup: shared memory and pipeline initialization